nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(proxy.nme);             // throws error
 ```

-In this example, the `get` trap is used to intercept property read operations.
+In this example, the `get` trap intercepts property read operations.
 The `in` operator is used to determine if the property already exists on the `receiver`.
-The `receiver` is used with `in` instead of `trapTarget` in case `receiver` is a proxy with a `has` trap.
-Using `trapTarget` would sidestep the `has` trap and potentially give you the wrong result.
+The `receiver` is used with `in` instead of `trapTarget` in case `receiver` is a proxy with a `has` trap, a trap type I'll cover in the next section.
+Using `trapTarget` in this case would sidestep the `has` trap and potentially give you the wrong result.
 An error is thrown if the property doesn't exist, and otherwise, the default behavior is used.

-This code allows new properties to be added, such as adding `proxy.name`, which is written to and read from without any problem.
-The last line contains a typo, `proxy.nme`, which should probably be `proxy.name`.
-This throws an error because `nme` does not exist as a property.
+This code allows new properties like `proxy.name` to be added, written to, and read from with no problems.
+The last line contains a typo: `proxy.nme` should probably be `proxy.name` instead.
+This throws an error because `nme` doesn't exist as a property.

-### Hiding Property Existence Using the `has` Trap
+## Hiding Property Existence Using the `has` Trap

-The `in` operator determines if a property exists on a given object and returns `true` if there is either an own property or a prototype property matching the name or symbol.
+The `in` operator determines whether a property exists on a given object and returns `true` if there is either an own property or a prototype property matching the name or symbol.
 For example:

 ```js
 let target = {